Building ownership to get a mega-franchise on track

 Perhaps most crucially, we needed to create a brand-new culture that reflected the franchise’s own vision and values and we needed to do this at pace – on the front line as much as in HQ.

-The key to bringing very different predecessor organizations together was strong leadership and clear engagement.
-We identified and assembled a senior management team that blended the right mix of existing talent – and there was absolutely talent in both organizations – with fresh experience from the outside world to make the business more innovative.
+The key to bringing the chalk and cheese together was strong leadership and clear engagement.
+We identified and assembled a senior management team that blended the right mix of existing talent – and there was absolutely talent in both organisations – with fresh experience from the outside world to make the business more innovative.

 That was the top-down approach.
 From the bottom up, we laid on open engagement exercises to articulate the new vision and values.
 Berkeley has enjoyed success with the rich picture technique in the past, as it helps people get their head round an idea far quicker.
 So we brought in some excellent business artists to sit with and capture the thoughts of small working groups.
 These were consolidated into a vision picture that illustrated the journey we would go on together.